geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 Physical units: Various, depending on what is being output.

-&lsquo;named additional outputs&rsquo;: Some material models can compute quantities other than those that typically appear in the equations that \aspect{} solves (such as the viscosity, density, etc).
+&lsquo;named additional outputs&rsquo;: Some material models can compute quantities other than those that typically appear in the equations that ASPECT solves (such as the viscosity, density, etc).
 Examples of quantities material models may be able to compute are seismic velocities, or other quantities that can be derived from the state variables and the material coefficients such as the stress or stress anisotropies.
 These quantities are generically referred to as &lsquo;named outputs&rsquo; because they are given an explicit name different from the usual outputs of material models.

 This visualization postprocessor outputs whatever quantities the material model can compute.
 What quantities these are is specific to the material model in use for a simulation, and for many models in fact does not contain any named outputs at all.